ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 A large number of "legitimate" volunteers makes it quite difficult to control 6 of 10 NomCom slots.
-Setting aside limitations on the number of selections from any organization, basic probability shows that to have even a 50% chance of controlling 6 or more NomCom positions, an attacker needs somewhat roughly 60% of the volunteer pool.
+Setting aside limitations on the number of selections from any organization, basic probability shows that to have even a 50% chance of controlling 6 or more NomCom positions, an attacker needs roughly 60% of the volunteer pool.
 For example, if there are 300 "legitimate" volunteers, an attacker must produce 365 volunteers to exceed a 50% chance of NomCom capture (see {{capture-math}}).

 A sudden surge in the number of volunteers, particularly of people that no one recognizes as a part of the community, is an early-warning sign for the